909-915 Twelfth Street

 Twelfth street is designated as a great street.
 No doubt that attractive commercial space is a core component of it.
 Unfortunately the project with its current plan is removing all commercial for this location.
 While the commercial landscape of 12th street is going downhill, diagonally across at 7855 Kingsway in Burnaby, four new retail stores are being created and near completion.
 They include A&W, Popeyes Chickens, Pizza Pizza and a dental clinic.
 Clearly there is high demand for commercial spaces at this high traffic intersection, and these popular brands are helping to revitalize the commercial scene in the area.
 The city needs to have a long term vision and be bold to stick to its OCP, save and promote more commercial spaces in the area.

-UptownGirl asked about 3 years ago
+UptownGirl asked almost 4 years ago

 The properties at 909-915 Twelfth Street are designated Residential – Multiple Unit Buildings (RM) in the Official Community Plan.
 The proposed development is consistent with the RM designation which does not require provision of commercial space.
 Council has also directed staff to develop a city-wide Retail Strategy which would identify how the City can ensure the sustainability of New Westminster’s retail businesses, in the short- and medium-term as they recover from ongoing effects of the COVID-19 pandemic, and over the long-term.
 The findings and recommendations of the Retail Strategy would help inform and guide City policies, plans and regulations that would continue to foster a healthy retail sector into the future.
 It is anticipated that work on the Retail Strategy, which was paused due to the COVID-19 pandemic, would resume in 2021.